Larry955/FbxParser/README.md

 ## Overview
 This is a *.fbx Parser which parses the *.fbx file and reconstructs the model on OpenGL.

 I parsed the information(such as meshes, animations, textures, skeletons, etc) of FBX file by using FBX SDK (version: 2018.1.1) ,then I stored them into some data structures.
-After that I reconstruct the whole model on OpenGL and implement **Meshed Skeleton Animation** so that the models can animate like any other characters in the game or movies if they do have animations.
+After that I reconstructed the whole model on OpenGL and implemented **Meshed Skeleton Animation** so that the models can animated like any other characters in the game or movies if they do have animations.
 In other words, you can read and open FBX file on OpenGL.
-What's more, I added some interactive functions, by using this program, you can:
+What's more, I added some interactive features. by using this program, you can:
 - drag mouse to move the scene.
 - click right button to select the menus, you can select different animations,cameras,and rendering mode.
 - press **A** and **D** to move model to the left or right, so as **W** or **S**.